Brian Jennett,

 Architecture is a creative and technical field which generally deals with the design of buildings and spaces on individual sites.
 It also focuses on how users experience and use interior spaces.
 Combining functional considerations with those that are aesthetic, cultural, economic, environmental, structural, and health/safety-related, it is a complex balancing act.

-Urban Planning is a technical and social science which deals with larger areas: districts, cities, and broader regions.
-It addresses the division and use of land, the servicing of such land with civil and transport infrastructure, the preservation of open space and other natural assets, and broader issues of sustainability.
-Although there are design and technical issues to be addressed, it also considers social, economic, and political development.
-Government regulations and legal issues play a role.
+Urban Planning is a technical and social science concerned with larger geographies: districts, cities, and regions.
+It addresses land use, the provision of civil and transportation infrastructure, the preservation of open space and natural systems, and broader sustainability objectives.
+In addition to design and technical considerations, it incorporates social, economic, and political dynamics, with government regulation and legal frameworks playing a central role.

 Public Administration is the discipline concerned with how governments plan, implement, and manage policies, programs, and public assets.
 It focuses on the organization and operation of institutions, including budgeting, regulatory frameworks, public finance, and the delivery of services and infrastructure.
 In the context of the built environment, public administration shapes how plans and projects are approved, funded, and governed.
 It involves balancing technical analysis with political accountability, legal requirements, and public interests to ensure that development, infrastructure, and community investments are carried out effectively and transparently.